JankariTech/blog/src/assets/TestAutomationWithGo-ABlogSeries/goBasics.md

 **Go** is available for any OS platform i.e. Windows, Linux, and Mac OS X. The installation is very simple.
 You can download the latest version of Go from [here](https://go.dev/doc/install).
 The latest version of Go at the time of writing this article is 1.19.4.

-Note: From here the overall setup will be done for Ubuntu 22.04.
+Note: From here the overall setup will be done in Ubuntu 22.04.
 If you are using any other OS, please follow the [official documentation](https://go.dev/doc/install).

 ### Installing Go
 ```bash